 Practicing And Theorizing Critical Art Therapy With Adolescents

 Deinstitutionalizing Art of the Nomadic Museum explores the possibility of the "nomadic museum" to facilitate social and political resistance through engagement with critical art practices and imagery.
 Grounded in a decade-long art therapy project in a contemporary art museum setting, this book offers a theoretically rich conceptualization of this experience.

-This text will be of great interest to graduate and postgraduate students, academics, researchers, Libraries and Museum curators in the fields of art therapy, psychoanalysis, contemporary art, social & cultural anthropology, and political philosophy.
+This text will be of great interest to graduate and postgraduate students, academics, researchers, libraries and museums curators in the fields of art therapy, psychoanalysis, contemporary art, social & cultural anthropology, and political philosophy.

 1) Introduction: Art and the political exercise of thinking